sw360/capycli/Readme_Workflow.md

 * `CaPyCLI getdependencies MavenPom`
 * `CaPyCLI getdependencies MavenList`

-You can also convert a flat list of component names and version to a SBOM using the `CaPyCLI bom FromFlatList` command.
-It is also possible to convert a CSV file to a SBOM using the `CaPyCLI bom FromCSV` command.
+You can also convert a flat list of component names and versions or a CSV file to an SBOM using the `CaPyCLI bom Convert` command.

 Again, this is only very basic support.
 For better results we recommend the tools provided by [CycloneDX](https://cyclonedx.org/):